 Upon successful completion of the program, we expect students will:

-- Advanced technology - e-learning, telecommunications and multimedia-based instruction, tools for instructional management and assessment, and adaptive computer access
+- Develop skills for advanced technologies—including e-learning, telecommunications and multimedia-based instruction, tools for instructional management and assessment, and adaptive computer access.

-- Technology integration - the new science of learning, 21st Century skills and constructivist approach are applied to teaching and learning as well as the use of authentic assessment strategies, differentiated instruction and appropriate technology tools to accommodate all learners including students with special needs
+- Engage in technology integration—applying the new science of learning, 21st century skills, and a constructivist approach to teaching and learning, as well as the use of authentic assessment strategies, differentiated instruction and appropriate technology tools to accommodate all learners, including students with special needs.

-- Leadership - mentoring, consulting, professional development, and systems change
+- Build leadership skills for mentoring, consulting, professional development, and systems change.

 Requirements (15 Credits)